 A clean bench using a vertical laminar flow design is also preferable where floor space is at a premium.
 Because this configuration stacks the fan/filter module on top of the hood, a vertical laminar flow hood can generally be installed on a standard lab bench.

-Horizontal Laminar Flow Hoods
+Horizontal Laminar Airflow Diagram

 A horizontal-flow hood requires additional depth to accommodate the rear-mount filter/fan unit with some additional rear clearance to allow air to enter the system.
 These clearance requirements necessitate a deeper bench and more floor space than a vertical flow system.